 4. Timber Style Tiles

-While calculating costs, remember that the price of tiles make up for half the total price as you will also have to include the labour charges.
+While calculating costs, remember that the price of tiles makes up for half the total price as you will also have to include the labour charges.
 Labour charges for each square foot could range from $4 to $32, depending on the area that you reside in.

-And when it comes to tiling, it is best to opt for different shades for the sides as compared to the ones in the middle of the pool.
+And when it comes to tiling, it is best to opt for different shades for the sides compared to the ones in the middle of the pool.
 This would help people understand where the pool begins and might prevent accidents in the future.

-Besides, you can opt for cheaper tiles inside the pool and more expensive ones for the edges, simply because they will be more visible.
+Besides, you can opt for cheaper tiles inside the pool and more expensive ones for the edges simply because they will be more visible.
 But make sure you don’t compromise on durability.

-While it is cheaper to build your own pool, we will always suggest asking for professional help.
-This is because the process involves a lot of technicalities, and if you are not well-versed with them, the entire project may become a mess.
+While it is cheaper to build your pool, we will always suggest asking for professional help.
+This is because the process involves a lot of technicalities, and if you are not well-versed in them, the entire project may become a mess.
 Even if you hire professionals at that stage, the costs could increase exponentially.